 A nice place for prop tables are against the scene shop just outside the stage side dressing room doors.
 Tables will be lit with the ambient light from the dressing rooms

-Please keep props in the props trailer and not in the dressing rooms.
-Other use the dressing rooms during the day.
+Please keep props in the props room in the yellow dressing room.
+Others use the dressing rooms during the day.

+Misc

+Please remind ALL involved with the show that open toes shoes are not allowed.
+The space is still a construction zone.
+JCPRD asks all program participants to wear closed toed shoes.
+If we see someone with closed toed shoes they will be directed to their car to get them or given directions to Walmart to buy them.
+I suggest asking everyone to put a pair in their car in case they forget.